alp1n3-dev/cast/README.md

 ![image](./documentation/example_screenshots/readme_example_1.png)

-### file usage
+### File Usage

-Requests are separated mainly by `<% operations %>` and `methods`.
-They also can be separated by asserts, as it's something the tool matches on, but **asserts are not required**.
-So after a requests body it'll keep looking and won't start a new request until it finds a `{{ method }} {{ endpoint }}`.
+- **asserts are not required**.
+- After a requests body it'll keep looking and won't start a new request until it finds a `[post]` or `[request]`.

-Comments can be included before methods, or after asserts.
-If you don't want to assert but need to leave comments directly after a body, just do: `<% null %>` and leave the comments after it.
-A clear endpoint for the body is important.
+- Comments can be included before or after the request.
+If you don't want to assert but need to leave comments directly after a body, just do: `[post]` and leave the comments after it.

-Asserts are separated from each other by newlines, and from the body by two newlines.
-If, for whatever reason, the exact string `ASSERT` is needed in the body after two newlines, it can be escaped: `ASS\ERT`.
-The backslash will be auto-removed by the program post-assertions checks for any string that exactly matches that.
+- Asserts are separated from each other by newlines.

-A `Host` header **is required** for clarity.
-Even though in a normal HTTP interaction it technically wouldn't be required, for the scripts it is.
+- A `Host` header **is required** for clarity.

-- `save` works to temporarily save a value, and doubles as an `assert`.
-- `[function] [location] <modifier> [value] <modifier>` is a good way to see the post-response functionality.
-- If one default is defined on the first use of one variable, it'll count as the default for the rest of its uses.
-- If a variable is hardcoded, it'll will act as the default.
+- If a variable is hardcoded, it'll will act as the default value.
+This means if for whatever reason a value doesn't end up being stored in the variable, the variable will be sent instead.
 - Content-type will be auto-assigned if one isn't entered.

 ```bash